stakater/IngressMonitorController/README.md

 #### Configuring

-First of all you need to modify `configmap.yaml`'s `config.yaml` file.
+First of all you need to modify `config.yaml` data for the ConfigMap resource in the `imc.yaml` file.
 Following are the available options that you can use to customize the controller:

 | Key                   |Description                                                                    |
 |-----------------------|-------------------------------------------------------------------------------|